REDSIM/VRCLightVolumes/Documentation/HowToUse_Shadows.md

 ShadowBaker.BakeShadows();
 ```

-This call does not restart automatic updates.
-To resume Realtime in VRChat, turn **Realtime** on, then disable and re-enable the baker component while its GameObject is active.
-Setting Realtime back on by itself does not restart a stopped Udon update loop.
+This call performs one bake; it does not restart a stopped Realtime loop.
+To resume automatic updates in VRChat, turn **Realtime** on, then disable and re-enable the baker component while its GameObject is active.

 ## Bake Shadows Via Script